amethystaurora-robo/plasim_rare_events/README.md

 representing radiative increases and cooler colors representing decreases.

 Can also add sit, sic, clt here, and new plots: change to compare difference between control run and off state, average of 30 years, don't do absolute value
+TODO: Finish run and redo timeseries
+Redo plots comparison in relaxed states, and new variables, OFF-ON Analyze meaning and add

 ## References
 1. Klaus F Fraedrich et al. “The Planet Simulator: Towards a user friendly model”.
 In: Meteorologische Zeitschrift 14.3 (2005), pp. 299–304.